The Importance of Brand Consistency (and How to Achieve It)

-It is wise to document this, as although you may currently feel you will remember things later, memory is fallible!
+It is wise to document this; although you may feel you will remember things later, memory is fallible!

-You are creating a set of standards for your brand, and these are what people will quickly come to expect from you.
+You are creating a set of standards for your brand, which people will quickly come to expect from you.

 Consider the visual and communicative aspects you plan to put across.

 For example, create positioning statements for your brand and products.

 What are the benefits and unique selling points?